 Meet in Maricopa County, AZ

-Lorraine has been a member of Good Dog for over 4 years
+Lorraine has been a member of Good Dog for almost 5 years

 Lorraine was screened for responsible practices and has been a member since 2021.